LamontBanks/gator/README.md

 # Blog Aggregator

-A CLI tool to aggregate RSS feeds:
+A CLI tool for read RSS feeds in the terminal, built using the [cobra-cli](https://github.com/spf13/cobra) CLI library.

 - Read RSS feeds
-- Supports multple users, each with custom RSS feed subscriptions
+- Supports multple users, each with their own custom RSS feed subscriptions

 ## Setup